janfuhrer/it-security-docs/docs/themes/EAV-Security.md

 ---

+## General definition

-EAV-security implies that ciphertexts leak no information about individual bits of the plainttext.
+EAV-security implies that ciphertexts leak no information about individual bits of the plaintext.

 > A private-key encryption scheme has *indistinguishable encryptions in the presence of an eavesdropper*, or is is **EAV-Secure**, iff it is **semantically secure** in the presence of an eavesdropper.